801labs/freq51/src/config.md

 # Meshtastic Configuration

 These sections help you choose settings that work well **for you** and **for the mesh**.
 See the FAQ for troubleshooting.
-Locally we’re still building out on the FS51 with the default LongFast North America slot/preset (see below), but freq51 may coordinate short-term trials (e.g., ShortFast) as needed.
+Locally we’re still building out on the FS51 with the default MediumFast North America slot/preset (see below), but freq51 may coordinate short-term trials (e.g., ShortFast) as needed.

 **Freq51 Medium Fast** (As of 10/05/2025):
 - **Medium_Fast** preset, **slot 51** → **914.625 MHz**